IQTLabs/Teachable-Camera-Hardware/README.md

 ## Design Configurations

 There were three designs that we experimented with during the development of the project.
-Follow the links for more details on each design.

 ### [Design 1 - Benchtop Testing (Simple 3D Printed Coral Case)](./design-1.md)